sagitaninta/MSc_Project/Creating a conservation score reference file.md

-# Computing load scores from pre-computed conservation scores
+# Calculating load scores from pre-computed conservation scores

 Short overview of how to take pre-computed phyloP and phastcons scores from UCSC and use these to compute load scores for the species of interest.